GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 We should note that the text in the first line is absolutely up to you.
 There is no need to include the word **Challenge**, nor the particular header type that we show in the example (in our case, the **##** header type).
 Our use of these was a choice.

-We recommend not numbering the **Challenge** sections, as this makes it harder to maintain the episodes.
+We recommend against numbering the **Challenge** sections, as this makes it harder to maintain the episodes.
 If you were to number them and you wanted to add a new **Challenge** you would have to change the numbering of all the subsequent challenges.
 This is only practical if there is an automatic mechanism to do so, which is not the case.

 <br/>